CodingCult/sea-island/STORY.md

-she follows him down fraser river after jumping out of her pond for the first time. she finds out that she likes flowers and gets to choose to wear any flower on her head after seeing them for the first time and meets another cat who is wynn's girlfriend (lawrence's cat)
+she follows him down fraser river after jumping out of her pond for the first time. she finds out that she likes flowers and gets to choose to wear any flower on her head after seeing them for the first time and meets another cat who is wynn's girlfriend, mimi!! shes gray

 somewhere along the way... bottle with map

-wynn tells celia to collect the first flies she sees

-they come across a fisherwoman, susan, who buys their flies. then they buy items from andre!

-finish later
+wynn tells celia to collect the first flies she sees, then after a while, they come across a fisherwoman, susan, fishing at steveston who buys their flies for them to end up with about 20 gold. celia continues following wynn until there's a rockslide over the tunnel wynn takes and they're trapped on opposite sides of it. celia needs to find her way around the tunnel.

+eventually they reunite just before the bridge to sea island and walk it together (just a really simple walking in the rain, holding an umbrella together !!!) on sea island they get to a skytrain station and find andré wandering. he gives celia a compass, then asks if they want to buy something.

+andré's a weird character. he wears a turtle hat and kinda whispers to them (diff font). he's also crazy and has magic stuff

+## shop

+- flies for a higher price than sarah bought them for
+- healing stuff
+- level skips
+- higher jump magic spell jfksjlsfdf
+- boots double jump :O
+- turtle (it just follows celia around)

+MY BOYFREIND IS THE BEST

 my bf is so cute